terrapower/armi/doc/developer/standards_and_practices.rst

 Do not use ``print``
     ARMI code should not use the ``print`` function; use one of the methods within ``armi.runLog``.

-Do not add new ``TODO`` statements in your commits and PRs.
+Do not add new ``TODO`` statements to the repo.
     If your new ``TODO`` statement is important, it should be a GitHub Issue.
-Yes, we have existing ``TODO`` statements in the code, those are relic and need to be removed.
 Similarly, never mark the code with ``FIXME`` or ``XXX```; open a ticket.

 Do not link GitHub tickets or PRs in code.